The Blue Heeler is an Australian herding breed. They were traditionally used for driving cattle along by nipping at their heels.

 Blue Heeler Appearance

-Healthy adult Blue Heelers can weigh anywhere between 30 and 50 pounds.
-Where height is concerned, they can be up to 20 inches tall.
-Usually, though, females are smaller than males.
+Healthy adult Blue Heelers can weigh between 30 and 50 pounds.
+They can be up to 20 inches tall, but females are smaller than males.

 Blue Heeler Coat